-If your insurance carrier has denied or terminated your long term disability claim, you should review your insurance policy to familiarize yourself with your appeal rights and requirements.
-Specifically, you should determine how many appeals you have the right to and/or are required to file before you can file a lawsuit against your insurer.
+If your insurance carrier has denied or terminated your long-term disability claim, you should review your insurance policy to familiarize yourself with your appeal rights and requirements.
+Specifically, you should determine how many appeals you have the right to or are required to file before you can file a lawsuit against your insurer.
 Under the terms of most policies, you are only required to file one appeal.
-However, there are some policies that require you to file two appeals.
-There are also policies that only require one appeal, but you are also offered an “optional” appeal.
+Some policies also offer an “optional” appeal.

 Why Would I File an Optional Appeal?

-However, if a claimant is tired of dealing directly with the insurance company, the claimant may decide to skip the optional administrative review step and go directly to Court.
-That way the claimant is no longer dealing with an insurance adjuster who appears bent on denying the claim and instead is asking the Court to step in and make the insurance company pay.
+However, if a claimant is tired of dealing directly with the insurance company, he or she may decide to skip the optional appeal step and proceed directly to litigation.
+That way, the claimant is no longer dealing with an insurance adjuster who appears bent on denying the claim and instead asks the court to step in and make the insurance company pay.
+Claimants should always consult an attorney before foregoing an optional appeal.

-Mr. Ortiz and his team provide guidance and support to clients throughout the appeals process.
+Attorney Nick Ortiz and his team guide and support clients throughout the appeals process.
 Here are some of the specific steps they will take as they prepare your appeal:

-- Compile fresh evidence that could strengthen your case, such as witness testimonies, medical records, physician’s opinions, employment data, and vocational assessments.
+- Compile fresh evidence, such as witness testimonies, medical records, physician’s opinions, employment data, and vocational assessments.

 - Request, scrutinize, and analyze your claim file to identify what medical and other documentary evidence exists.